stereopicture3d/sptest-02/README.md

-# This is a stereopix embedded viewer project
+# This is a stereopix embedded viewer project with Ken's image